 by Alan Bennett

-Placing great importance on collaboration with home-grown talent, of which there is an abundance in this area, we were excited to be able to do this from the outset with our Gala launch in November.
+Placing great importance on collaboration with home-grown talent, of which there is an abundance in this area, we were excited to be able to do this from the outset.
 The set for Talking Heads was designed by Borders-based Edward Lipscomb and built by Doug Tait and Scott Wight, based in Melrose and St Boswells respectively.
 Playing before the show, local musician Ron Shaw set the mood with some beautiful solo cello pieces.